 Barcelona Spain flights will arrive at the International El Prat Airport.
 Over 37 million people use El Prat Barcelona every year.
 From the airport, you can take the metro, bus, taxi, or car rental into Barcelona city center.

 There are two main train stations in Barcelona.
 Of the two, the most popular one is Estació de Sants.
 The other, Estació de França is not used as often and is located in the city center.
+Find a complete listing of train times and tickets here.

 Barcelona also has two main bus stations.
 Estació de Sants is the more popular station with more bus routes and times available.
 Estació de Nord is not as popular; however, it is located close to the Arc de Triomf.
 Both stations have metro stops next to them to bring you anywhere in the city.